zhangzhics/CITS5503_Sem2/Labs/Lab6WebApplication.md

 ### [3] Access a directory

-Create a directory with a path `/opt/wwc/mysites' and `cd' into the directory.
+Create a directory with a path `/opt/wwc/mysites` and `cd` into the directory.

 ### [4] Set up a virtual environment